-The NCCIH interest in natural products and pain is closely related to the Helping to End Addiction Long-Term (HEAL) Initiative that has become a landmark research effort at NIH.
+The National Center for Complementary and Integrative Health (NCCIH) interest in natural products and pain is closely related to the Helping to End Addiction Long-term® Initiative, or NIH HEAL Initiative®, that has become a landmark research effort at the National Institutes of Health (NIH).
 HEAL includes numerous initiatives aimed at improving prevention and treatment for opioid misuse and addiction as well as enhancing pain management.
 For pain management, these efforts span from early-phase discovery and preclinical development to advancing treatments through the clinical pipeline.

 In February 2019, a workshop titled “Natural Products and Pain: The Search for Novel Nonopioid Analgesics” was organized collaboratively by NCCIH, the National Center for Advancing Translational Sciences, and the National Institute of Neurological Disorders and Stroke.
 Speakers from across academia, industry, and Government sectors gathered to discuss ongoing efforts related to natural products and pain.
 The goal of that workshop was to explore the current state of research on analgesic compounds from across all natural product sources in an effort to identify novel nonopioid natural products with efficacious and nonaddictive analgesic properties.
 Additionally, there was discussion of research barriers for the study of such natural products for pain treatment and management.
 Participants at the workshop identified several key research gaps and opportunities, especially related to resource development and early-phase discovery efforts.